 In 2019, Indiana funders invested \$135 million in supporting health measures across the state and almost \$200 million in 2020.
-Funders have a vested interest in state government rectifying the disparities in the public health system and partnering in the solutions.
+Funders have a vested interest in state government rectifying the disparities in the public health system and while continuing to partner in the solutions.